dougeby/IntuneDocs/intune/enrollment-restrictions-set.md

   Click **Save**.
 4. Under **All Users**, select **Platform Configurations** and select the following configurations:
+  - **Versions** - Specify **Min** and **Max** platform operating system versions for Android and iOS devices.
+Operating system versions don't apply to devices enrolling with Device Enrollment Program, Apple School Manager, or the Apple Configurator app.
   - **Personally Owned** - Specify whether to **Allow** or **Block** for Android and iOS devices.
   ![Screenshot of the device restrictions workspace with the default device platform configurations showing personally owned settings configured.](media/device-restrictions-platform-configurations.png)
   Click **Save**.